floyd011/ballerina/README.md

 If everything is working correctly, you should see the response:`"OK"`.

-## Dodatna podešavanja
+## Additional Configurations

-Ako želiš da dodas dodatne metrike ili modifikujete postojeće, slobodno ažuriraj Ballerina kod u `ballerina-app/main.bal` i Helm chart konfiguraciju.
+If you wish to add more metrics or modify the existing ones, feel free to update the Ballerina code in `ballerina-app/main.bal` and the Helm chart configuration.

 ## Kontakt